 If you are a shareholder who suffered a loss, click here to participate.

 We also encourage you to contact Brian Schall of the Schall Law Firm, 2049 Century Park East, Suite 2460, Los Angeles, CA 90067, at 310-301-3335, to discuss your rights free of charge.
 You can also reach us through the firm's website at www.schallfirm.com, or by email at firstname.lastname@example.org.

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Acadia submitted an sNDA for pimavanserin to the FDA that suffered from design and statistical problems.
-The pimavanserin sNDA did not contain the support for its approval despite the Company telling investors that it did.
-As a result, the FDA was unlikely to approve the sNDA as it was submitted.
-Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Acadia, investors suffered damages.
+Longeveron's cell-based therapy product, Lomecel-B, did not demonstrate the effectiveness in treating aging frailty that it had touted to investors.
+The Company overstated the commercial prospects of Lomecel-B. Based on these facts, the Company's claims were false and materially misleading throughout the IPO and class period.
+When the market learned the truth about Longeveron, investors suffered damages.

 Join the case to recover your losses.

 The Schall Law Firm represents investors around the world and specializes in securities class action lawsuits and shareholder rights litigation.

 This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and rules of ethics.